sinnie/learn_web_dev/react.md

     * Uses the ReactElement to create a component hierarchy and then inserts it into the DOM hierarchy as the child of the DOMElement.
     * Controls the contents of the DOMElement
     * any existing content inside the DOMElement is replaced when the `ReactDOM.render()` function is invoked
-        * React uses a reconciliation algorithm to efficiently update the contents of the DOMElement later - virtual dom and diffing
+        * React uses a reconciliation algorithm to efficiently update the contents of the DOMElement later - virtual DOM and diffing

 ### Component Presentation
 You could only use ReactElement objects, but you will want to leverage Components, which is encapsulated code that handles presentation, state, and behavior.